Pathward

+Pathward Financial, Inc. (formerly known as MetaBank) is a U.S.-based banking and financial services company.
+It adopted its current name in 2022 after its parent, Meta Financial Group, sold the "Meta" trademark to Meta Platforms.

+The bank operates in several segments within the banking and payments industry: banking as a service, commercial finance and tax services.

 History

 Founding

-MetaBank was founded as Storm Lake Savings and Loan Association in 1954 by Stanley H. Haahr, who remained on the Board of Directors until 1990 and served as board chairman from 1981 to 1990.
+Pathward was founded as Storm Lake Savings and Loan Association in 1954 by Stanley H. Haahr, who remained on the Board of Directors until 1990 and served as board chairman from 1981 to 1990.
 The bank purchased the Bradford Hotel property in Storm Lake at Fifth and Erie in 1970, and construction was completed on the bank's new headquarters in 1972.
-By 1993, the bank changed its name from First Federal Savings and Loan Association of Storm Lake to First Federal Savings Bank of the Midwest, a subsidiary of First Midwest Financial, Inc. On Sept.
-20, 1993, 1.9 million shares of stock in First Midwest Financial, Inc., were issued at $10 per share and began trading on the NASDAQ stock market under the symbol “CASH.”
+By 1993, the bank changed its name from First Federal Savings and Loan Association of Storm Lake to First Federal Savings Bank of the Midwest, a subsidiary of First Midwest Financial, Inc. On September 20, 1993, 1.9 million shares of stock in First Midwest Financial, Inc., were issued at $10 per share and began trading on the NASDAQ stock market under the symbol “CASH.”

 Acquisitions

 In 1994, Brookings Federal Bank, a federal savings bank in Brookings, South Dakota, was acquired and operated as the Brookings Federal Bank Division of First Federal Savings Bank of the Midwest.
 In 1996, Iowa Savings Bank in Des Moines was purchased and operated as the Iowa Savings Bank Division of First Federal Savings Bank of the Midwest.

-In January 2018, Metabank acquired Crestmark Bank.
+In January 2018, Pathward acquired Crestmark Bank.

-In March 2020, Metabank announced the sale of its community bank division to Central Bank, a state-chartered bank headquartered in Storm Lake, Iowa.
+In March 2020, Pathward announced the sale of its community bank division to Central Bank, a state-chartered bank headquartered in Storm Lake, Iowa.

 Expansion

-First Federal opened the doors to its first Sioux Falls office – a temporary facility – on Sept.
-6, 2000.
+First Federal opened the doors to its first Sioux Falls office – a temporary facility – on September 6, 2000.
 In 2004, the Meta Payment Systems (MPS) division was established in Sioux Falls.
 The next year, in 2005, all bank divisions under First Federal changed their names to MetaBank, inhabiting four market areas: Central Iowa; Northwest Iowa; Brookings; and Sioux Falls.

 In 2009, MetaBank introduced a new retail product line and the MPS division became a leading issuer of rebate and gift cards in the United States and worldwide and one of the top issuers of Visa, MasterCard and Discover prepaid cards.

 In 2014, MetaBank announced the acquisition of AFS/IBEX Financial Services Inc., an insurance premium financing company based in Dallas, Texas.

 MetaBank announced the acquisition of Refund Advantage, a tax refund-transfer software company based in Louisville, Kentucky, in 2015.

 In 2016, MetaBank announced two acquisitions: EPS Financial in November and Specialty Consumer Services (SCS) in December.
 EPS provides tax-related financial transaction solutions.
 They are headquartered in Easton, Pennsylvania SCS provides consumer tax advance services through its underwriting and loan management system.
 SCS is based in Hurst, Texas.